Courses

 In person modality:

-Classes take place at LUMSA Human Academy in Rome (Italy) from Monday to Friday from 9.30 am to 4.30 pm CEST.
+Classes will take place at LUMSA Human Academy in Rome (Italy) from Monday to Friday from 9.30 am to 4.30 pm CEST.

-On line modality: Classes will be streamed via a dedicated online platform, Google Meet, from 9.30 am to 4.30 pm CEST from Monday to Friday.
+Classes will be streamed via a dedicated online platform, Google Meet, from 9.30 am to 4.30 pm CEST from Monday to Friday.

-through lectures, interactive debates, case studies, and expert insights.
+The Summer School offers professional, legal, social, scientific, and academic perspectives through lectures, interactive debates, case studies, and expert insights.
 The faculty of the Summer School comprises leading scholars and academics from LUMSA and other universities, along with representatives from the United Nations system, international human rights bodies, and civil society.

 Monday, 22 June 2026

-- Welcome and introduction to the Course
+• Welcome and introduction to the course

-- Deep Learning
+• Deep Learning

-- Generative AI
+• Generative AI

 Tuesday, 23 June 2026

-- Ethics for AI: analysis of documents of international Ethics Committees
+• Ethics for AI: Analysis of Documents of International Ethics Committees

-- Overview of AI international governance and regulation
+• Overview of AI International Governance and Regulation

-- AI Act
+• AI Act

-- AI Human Rights
+• AI Human Rights

 Wednesday, 24 June 2026

-- AI on Health: case studies
+• AI on Health: Case Studies

 Thursday, 25 June 2026

-- The role of generative AI in spreading disinformation and its societal impacts
+• The Role of Generative AI in Spreading Disinformation and its Societal impacts

 Friday, 26 June 2026

-- Salary and career trends in the era of AI and automation
+• Salary and career trends in the era of AI and automation

-- Vulnerability, AI and workplace
+• Vulnerability, AI and workplace

-- Closing ceremony and distribution of certificates.
+• Closing ceremony and distribution of certificates.

-(UNICRI and LHA reserve the right to modify or amend any of the over or aforementioned content in situation(s) of exigency, with or without notice.
+(UNICRI and LHA reserve the right to modify or amend any of the aforementioned content in situation(s) of exigency, with or without notice.
 They shall not be held liable for such modification(s) or amendment(s) in any manner whatsoever to participates or third-party affiliates.)

-Scientific Committee
+Directors and Scientific Committee

 Directors:

-Dott.
 Cristina Nardelli, Senior Fellow at United Nations Interregional Crime and Justice Research Institute (UNICRI).

 Scientific Committee: